Naomi Wolf: Alleged "sexual encroachment" incident at Yale

 Separately, a formal complaint was filed with the US Department of Education Office for Civil Rights on March 15, 2011, by 16 current and former Yale students—12 female and 4 male—describing a sexually hostile environment at Yale.
 A federal investigation of Yale University began in March 2011 in response to the complaints.
-Wolf stated on CBS's The Early Show in April: "Yale has been systematically covering up much more serious crimes than the ones that can be easily identified."
+In April, Wolf said on CBS's The Early Show, "Yale has been systematically covering up much more serious crimes than the ones that can be easily identified."
 More specifically, she alleged "they use the sexual harassment grievance procedure in a very cynical way, purporting to be supporting victims, but actually using a process to stonewall victims, to isolate them, and to protect the university."
 Yale settled the federal complaint in June 2012, acknowledging "inadequacies" but not facing "disciplinary action with the understanding that it keeps in place policy changes instituted after the complaint was filed.
-The school (was) required to report on its progress to the Office of Civil Rights until May, 2014."
+The school [was] required to report on its progress to the Office of Civil Rights until May, 2014."

 In January 2018, Wolf accused Yale officials of blocking her from filing a formal grievance against Bloom.
 She told The New York Times that she had attempted to file the complaint in 2015 with Yale's University-Wide Committee on Sexual Misconduct, but that the university had refused to accept it.
 On January 16, 2018, Wolf said, she determined to see Yale's provost, Ben Polak, in another attempt to present her case.
 "As she documented on Twitter," the newspaper reported, "she brought a suitcase and a sleeping bag, because she said she did not know how long she would have to stay.
 When she arrived at the provost's office, she said, security guards prevented her from entering any elevators.
 Eventually, she said, Aley Menon, the secretary of the sexual misconduct committee, appeared and they met in the committee's offices for an hour, during which she gave Ms. Menon a copy of her complaint."
-This was reported and confirmed by Norman Vanamee who apparently met Wolf at Yale on this morning.
+This was reported and confirmed by Norman Vanamee, who apparently met Wolf at Yale that morning.
 In Town & Country magazine in January 2018, Vanamee returned to the story and wrote, "Yale University has a 93-person police department, and, after the guard called for backup, three of its armed and uniformed officers appeared and stationed themselves between Wolf and the elevator bank."

-During an interview for Time magazine in spring 2015, Bloom denied ever being indoors with "this person" whom he referred to as "Dracula's daughter."